-Generic Name: mometasone topical (Pronunciation: moe MET a sone)
+Generic Name: mometasone topical

 What is mometasone topical (Elocon)?

-Mometasone is a topical (for the skin) steroid.
-It reduces the actions of chemicals in the body that cause inflammation, redness, and swelling.
+Mometasone topical is a potent steroid.
+It reduces the actions of chemicals in the body that cause inflammation.

 What are the possible side effects of mometasone topical (Elocon)?

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.